lichtbaer/pbd-toolkit/README.md

-# PBD Toolkit (Fork)
+# pbD Toolkit (Fork)

-> **⚠️ This is an unofficial fork of the HBDI PII Toolkit.
+> **⚠️ This is an unofficial fork of the HBDI pbD Toolkit.
 This project is not maintained by or affiliated with the Hessian Commissioner for Data Protection and Freedom of Information (HBDI).**

 ## Overview

-The PII Toolkit is a command-line tool for scanning directories and identifying potentially personally identifiable information (PII) within files.
+The pbD Toolkit is a command-line tool for scanning directories and identifying potentially personally identifiable information (PII) within files.
 It supports multiple detection methods (regex and AI-based NER) and a wide range of file formats.

 ## Quick Start